-A two-time MAAC Coach of the Year, Dermot McGrane is in his third season leading the Golden Griffin men’s soccer program.
+A two-time MAAC Coach of the Year, Dermot McGrane is in his fifth season leading the Golden Griffin men’s soccer program.
 McGrane, who was named the school’s 14th head coach on Jan.
 21, 2011, spent the previous nine years turning Niagara University into one of the top programs in the MAAC.

 The process of turning Canisius into a premier program is a familiar one for McGrane.
 The winningest head coach in Niagara history, McGrane inherited a program that won only 27 games in the 11 seasons prior to his arrival and then took the team to six MAAC Championship Tournament appearances, including the program's first title game in 2009.

 Overall, McGrane led Niagara to 61 wins in his nine seasons, including 39 conference victories and seven seasons of at least a .500 winning percentage versus MAAC foes.
 His success with the Purple Eagles did not go unnoticed by his peers, earning MAAC Coach of the Year accolades in back-to-back seasons following the 2005 and 2006 campaigns.

 In his 13 seasons overall coaching in the MAAC, McGrane guided a number of players to individual accolades.
 McGrane coached and recruited two MAAC Players of the Year, one MAAC Rookie of the Year, 19 regional All-Americans plus 29 all-conference student-athletes.

 Performance away from the soccer pitch has been just as important during his tenure.
 His teams have posted a GPA of 3.0 or higher every season and McGrane has mentored 79 MAAC All-Academic selections in addition to 10 NSCAA Scholar-Athletes.